 Tutorial

-This tutorial shows how to use FilaSitus programs in conjunction with VMD 1.7 to greate actin filaments at low resolution in a triangular bundle and side-by-side arrangement.
+This tutorial shows how to use FilaSitus programs with VMD to greate actin filaments at low resolution in a triangular bundle and side-by-side arrangement.
 The created files can be compared with precomputed files provided in the FilaSitus solutions directory.
 More documentation is also available in the User Guide, the Methodology page of Situs, the VMD user guide, and in the published Situs articles.

 Content